alexeysas/sdc-behavioral-cloning/writeup_template.md

 I thought this model might be appropriate because convolutional neural networks are pretty good for image recognition and classification.
 So I've started from one of the simpliest well-known architectures as a base.

 Also as a simple dataset for training - I've collected two laps of data for the firest track.
 My goal for now was not to fight overfiting but make sure that model able to learn the track.

+Additinaly, I've normalized model imputs to fit values to the range [-0.5, 0.5] which is proven to work a lot beteer than initial color range [0, 255].
+Also cropped image data above the horizont (50 pixels from top) and car image (20 pixel from bottom).
+So final image looks like:

+![alt text][image2]

 I split my image and steering angle data into a training and validation set.
 I found that my first model had a pretty comparable validation and training loss.
 However, the driving behavior was auful.
 Car mostly go stright forward and leaves the track immidiatly.